 What I have come to find out is that ballroom dancing is much more diverse than I'd realized, both in terms of the types of dances as well as the people who participate in the activity.
-I started by taking group lessons through the local recreation center and, like I'm sure most dancing lessons do, started by learning a basic box step.
-That led to learning the basic waltz, foxtrot and rumba.
+I started by taking group lessons through the local recreation center and like I'm sure most dancing lessons do start by learning a basic box step.
+That led to learning the basic waltz, foxtrot, and rumba.
 Wait...rumba?!
 OK...well, that makes sense.
 The basic rumba is really just a basic box step, so I get it.
-OK now cha-cha....wait, wait, wait, wait.
+OK, now cha-cha....wait, wait, wait, wait.
 I'm taking BALLROOM dancing.
 You know...like at a ball?
-Cha-cha, Rumba, Merengue, and the Jitterbug were all dances that were taught during my first six week foray in to the ballroom dancing world.
+Cha-cha, Rumba, Merengue, and the Jitterbug were all dances that were taught during my first six-week foray into the ballroom dancing world.
 And even though I felt like Peter Boyle dancing to "Puttin' on the Ritz" in Young Frankenstein, I had enough fun that I decided to try it again.
 In time, lessons would include dances like the Country Two Step, East Coast Swing, and my personal favorite, the Polka.